oanguenot/JSONgle/README.md

 _Note_: If your transport layer allows to use custom event name, it is better to send all the **JSONgle** messages in a separate queue to avoid mixing them with your own events.

-Once defined, you can use your transport and define the transport configuration to use.
+Once your wrapper has been defined, you can configure your transport.

 ```js
 const io = socketio("<your_host>");